 The sender and the recipient usually agree on the maximum size of the data packets to be transferred even before the first data is delivered (MSS).
 By default, segments can include up to 1,500 bytes of payload data, with at least 20 bytes for the TCP header and another 20 bytes for the IP header.

 In this scenario, the data packet is separated into multiple blocks, numbered, and then delivered randomly before being transported.
-Because the receiver must accept the arrival of each segment and may reconstruct the true sequence based on the sequence numbers, the receiver can simply reassemble the sent payload data after the TCP transfer.
+Because the receiver must accept the arrival of each segment and may reconstruct the valid sequence based on the sequence numbers, the receiver can reassemble the sent payload data after the TCP transfer.

 Also, note that the retransmission timeout (RTO) mechanism is utilized if the sender does not get acknowledgement for a sent segment.
 If this timeout elapses before a reaction has been sent after a packet is sent, the packet is immediately resent.
 The timer's duration is changed continually by an algorithm and is focused on the personal transmission speed.